tulasidamarla/python/README.md

         >>>

 - Interactive mode is very useful.
-- It allows experimenting and test individual Python instructions to see what happens.
+- It allows experimenting and test individual Python instructions to see the result.
 - It can be used as a simple calculator.

         >>> 7035 * 0.15